 Medicare Part D prices can be vastly different based on your prescriptions, and you’ll need help running a plan comparison with your unique preferences and prescriptions.
 Luckily, our advisors are here to help make this worrisome process seamless!

 How to Choose a Medicare Supplement Plan

 If you’re looking for help choosing a Medicare Supplement, our advisors are well-versed in each of the plans available.
 As with all plans, there is not a “best plan” across the board.
 Medicare Supplements are often great options for individuals who split their time in two cities throughout the year because you have access to every doctor who accepts Medicare insurance and are not limited in your access to providers and specialists.

 Once you’ve decided that a Medicare Supplement is the best option for you, as opposed to a Medicare Advantage plan or just Original Medicare, one of the biggest things to consider is the plan premiums.
 Keep in mind that each alphabetically named plan, for example, Plan G, offers the same coverage regardless of the carrier.

 Remember that you will also need to enroll in a Medicare Part D prescription drug plan in addition to your Supplement plan, as you will need drug coverage.
-Our advisors are available to help with choosing both your Medicare Supplement and Part D plan and will even help you enroll!
+Our advisors are available to help with choosing both your Medicare Supplement and Part D plan and will help you enroll!

-Researching the hundreds of plan options available to you in your area can be quite exhausting.
-It’s likely the first time you’ll ever have to research and select a plan in this way since employer coverage options are often limited, which makes selecting a plan easier.
+Researching the hundreds of plan options available to you can be quite exhausting.
+It’s likely the first time you’ll have to research and select a plan in this way since employer coverage options are often limited, which makes selecting a plan easier.
 Medicare.gov has a tool to help research your plan options.
 However, we encourage you work with an advisor who knows the ins and outs of specific Medicare plans and can make an informed recommendation for you.